-Equinor Canada, through its participation in the Environmental Studies Research Fund (ESRF), continues to support research on the presence of Atlantic Salmon in the offshore.
-ESRF funded a multi-year study on Atlantic Salmon Migration.
+Equinor Canada, through its participation in the Environmental Studies Research Fund (ESRF), continued to support research on the presence of Atlantic Salmon in the offshore.
+ESRF funded a multi-year study on Atlantic Salmon Migration, which was summarized in the 2023 EA annual report.
+Field work was completed in 2023, and data analysis is ongoing.
+Preliminary data indicates that Atlantic Salmon is present in the Newfoundland and Labrador Offshore area, including the Flemish Pass.